BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ild} cognitive impairment (MCI) is an early stage of a neurodegenerative disorder that primarily affects the brain, leading to progressive cognitive decline and memory loss\cite{gupta2016traumatic,lei2022predicting}.
+\IEEEPARstart{M}{ild} cognitive impairment (MCI) is an early stage of a neurodegenerative disorder that primarily affects the brain, leading to progressive cognitive decline\cite{gupta2016traumatic,lei2022predicting}.
 It typically begins with subtle memory loss and difficulty performing daily tasks and eventually leads to cognitive degradation.
 Understanding the underlying mechanisms and processes involved in MCI is crucial for developing effective diagnostic tools and potential treatments\cite{myszczynska2020applications}.
 Effective connectivity (EC) refers to the causal influence that one brain region exerts over another, representing the flow of information and communication within the brain\cite{deshpande2011instantaneous,park2018dynamic}.
-Studying EC in patients provides valuable insights into how the disease disrupts the normal functioning of neural networks.
-The EC helps researchers identify the specific brain regions that are affected and how their interactions are altered\cite{zhong2014altered,scherr2021effective,xia2023structure}.
-This knowledge can aid in identifying biomarkers for early detection, tracking disease progression, and developing targeted therapeutic interventions.
+Studying EC in MCI provides valuable insights into how the disease disrupts the normal functioning of neural networks.
+The EC helps researchers identify the specific brain regions that are affected and how their interactions are altered\cite{zhong2014altered,xia2023structure}.
+This can aid in identifying biomarkers for MCI detection, tracking MCI progression, and developing targeted therapeutic interventions.